ravendb/docs/Chapter02.rst

 The other major benefit of normalization, which took extra emphasis when the reduction in storage became less important as HD sizes grew, is that when you state a fact only once, you can modify it only once.
 The corollary to that is that when you need to modify this data, you can do so in only one location.
-Except… there is a large set of scenarios where you *don't* want to do that.
+Except... there is a large set of scenarios where you *don't* want to do that.

 Let us take invoices as a good example.
 In the case of an invoicing system , if you changed the product